Factors of Success in Sports

 Fitness is just one of the factors, and for many sports plays a major role in success.
 In addition, there are psychological factors, then many more minor factors including supply of equipment, opportunity for training, expertise in coaching and skill teaching, nutritional status, a good support network, funding etc.

 After some initial testing, this list was too overwhelming, and a shorter list of only 12 factors was used for our online rating system.
 You can rate each of these factors for a range of sports (using the short list).
 On the short list, muscular endurance and anaerobic capacity were removed, and muscle strength and power were combined.
 Some of this data has been analyzed, though the rating continues.
-See how the sports compare for these factors of success.
+See how the sports compare for these factors of success (there's another comparision too).

 - Body Composition — refers primarily to the distribution of muscle and fat in the body.
 Body size such as height, lengths and girths are also grouped under this component.